ClusterFluxMC/extension/explainme.md

 ### netherWater
 - allows water to be placed in nether

+### alphaTnt
+- Punch a Tnt to light it, punch it again to break it

+### classicFluid
+- Fluid is all source blocks

+### classicSponges
+- Sponges don't let water within 2 blocks

 ## Commands:
 ### hotbar, hb
 - change hotbar to selected inventory row